aminya/EzXML.jl/docs/src/devnotes.md

 important role of keeping owner reference is that it prohibits owner objects from being deallocated by Julia's garbage collecter.

-Since the `owner` field is not managed by libxml2, EzXML.jl needs to update the field when changing the structure of an XML tree.
+Since the `owner` field is not managed by libxml2, EzXMLp.jl needs to update the field when changing the structure of an XML tree.
 For example, linking a tree with another tree will lead to an inconsistent situation where descendants nodes reference different owner nodes. `update_owners!` updates the owner node of a